StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 #### How the direct resource links work

+{{% note %}}

-*For easy identification, all links to resources external to Bible software are prefixed with a tilde (~).*
+For easy identification, all links to resources external to Bible software are prefixed with a tilde (~).

+{{% /note %}}

 As much as possible, I link to things in Bible study software (Logos and OliveTree) directly.
-As to things external to Bible software, non-webpage things that I can actually link (e.g., a PDF of something on [archive.org](https://archive.org/)), I do.
+As to things external to Bible software, non-webpage things that I can actually link (e.g., a PDF of something on [Archive.org](https://archive.org/)), I do.
 Otherwise, the link is where to purchase the resource (or at least one option for such -- I generally prioritize Amazon links).
 Any true web resources are linked the text fragment way, [as described above](#direct-links-to-website-quotes).

 I create the link text for different resource links a bit differently, so give pertinent examples of all the types here.
 All resources (both those linked in Bible software and those linked external to it) obey these rules.
-So, for example, reference works external to Bible software programs are linked in essentially the same way as those that are in them -- that is, [sometimes by section, and sometimes by page number](#digital-reference-works).
+So, for example, reference works external to Bible software programs are linked in essentially the same way as those that are in them -- that is, [sometimes by section name, and sometimes by page number](#digital-reference-works).

 You can see the full list of resources I use and quote from in the site's [resource index](/resource-index).
 Note that I use resource abbreviations (or at least partial abbreviations) quite frequently; these abbreviations are defined in this index.